 Nationwide chain of retail stores:

-Monitoring hundreds of video streams and photos from IP cameras in multiple stores is a large-scale application dependent on a hybrid model.
-This requires high-performing workstations in each store to perform face detection and extraction, combined with centrally-located, high-powered servers to match captured facial templates with a central database
+Monitoring hundreds of video streams and photos from IP cameras across multiple stores is a large-scale application that requires a hybrid approach.
+High-performance workstations in each store perform face detection and extraction and combine with centrally-located, high-powered servers to match captured facial templates with a central database

 Individual hotel: